A Modular Deep Learning Pipeline for Galaxy-Scale Strong Gravitational Lens Detection and Modeling: Deep Learning Pipeline for Training and Inference

-The lens modeling module is a regression module that takes the source separated galaxy and predicts its characteristics: Einstein radius, axis ratio, and position angle.
-We transform the axis ratio and position angle to two components of the complex ellipticity because of the degeneracy between the axis ratio and position angle of a given lens.
-For instance, the combinations of $\{q, \phi\}$ and $\{1/q, \phi+\pi/2\}$ present the same morphology of an ellipsoid, which leads to unreasonable scatters in modeling GGSLs with CNNs.
-The complex ellipticities $e_1$ and $e_2$ also avoid problems due to the periodicity of position angles.
+The lens modeling module is a regression module that takes the source-separated galaxy and predicts its characteristics: Einstein radius, axis ratio, and position angle.
+We transform the axis ratio and position angle to two components of complex ellipticity because of the degeneracy between the axis ratio and position angle of a given lens.
+For example, combinations of $\{q, \phi\}$ and $\{1/q, \phi+\pi/2\}$ have the same morphology as an ellipsoid, leading to unreasonable scatters in modeling GGSLs with CNNs.
+Complex ellipticities $e_1$ and $e_2$ also avoid problems due to the periodicity of position angles.

-The ability to quantify prediction uncertainty in addition to the a point estimate is critical for validation purposes, to understand the impact of error sources (degraded quality of input data due to PSF, foreground objects, atmospheric conditions, detector noise) and modeling uncertainties (insufficient size, quality and biases in the training samples, and uncertainties associated with the network).
-We adopt and evaluate two strategies for lens modeling: VIB and a Resnet-101 model whose last dense layer is replaced by a stochastic denseFlipout layer.
+The ability to quantify prediction uncertainty in addition to the point estimate is critical for validation purposes, in order to understand the impact of error sources (degraded quality of input data due to PSF, foreground objects, atmospheric conditions, detector noise) and modeling uncertainties (insufficient size, quality, and biases in the training samples and uncertainties associated with the network).
+We adopt and evaluate two strategies for lens modeling: VIB and a Resnet-101 model whose last dense layer is replaced by a stochastic denseFlipout~\cite{wen2018flip} layer (R101+DF).

-\subsection{Variational Information Bottleneck}
+\subsubsection{Variational Information Bottleneck}

-The VIB approach is a variational approximation to the information bottleneck (IB) principle~\cite{tishby2000information} proposed by~\cite{alemi2017VIB}.
-Considering a joint distribution $P(X,Y)$ of the input variable $X$ and the corresponding target variable $Y$, the IB principle defines an objective function that seeks to learn a latent encoding $Z$ that is maximally expressive about $Y$ while being maximally compressive about $X$.
-This can formally be written as
+The VIB approach is a variational approximation of the information bottleneck principle (IB)~\citep{tishby2000information} proposed by~\cite{alemi2017VIB}.
+Taking into account the joint distribution $P(X,Y)$ of the input variable $X$ and the corresponding target variable $Y$, the IB principle defines an objective function that seeks to learn a latent encoding $Z$ that is maximally expressive about $Y$ while being maximally compressive about $X$.
+This can be formally written as a minimization problem:

-where $\mathcal{I}(.,.;.)$ is the mutual information and $\beta \geq 0 $ is the Lagrange multiplier that controls the trade-off between the compressiveness and the expressiveness of the model.
-For this reason, several studies have showed that the latent encoding using this approach leads to a better generalization capability~\cite{alemi2017VIB,achille2018emergence}.
-The variational approximation of this objective can be written as
+where $\mathcal{I}(.,.;.)$ is mutual information and $\beta \geq 0 $ is the Lagrange multiplier that controls the trade-off between compressiveness and expressiveness of the model.
+For this reason, several studies have shown that latent encoding using this approach leads to a better generalization capability~\citep{alemi2017VIB,achille2018emergence}.
+The variational approximation of this objective can be written as follows.